-Appropriate specialist equipment may be provided e.g. writing slopes, textured cushions, pencil grips, IT support.
+Appropriate specialist equipment may be provided e.g. writing slopes, textured/shaped cushions, ear defenders, pencil grips, IT support such as laptops, specific programmes.

 Additional support for learning:

 The class teacher has the principal role in the planning and delivery of appropriately differentiated teaching for children with additional needs.
 They seek advice from the SENCo if necessary, and work collaboratively with teaching assistants to ensure any extra support is delivered.